- STANFORD EMERGENCY MANUAL POCKET VERSION - 28 Sep 2023

 - CONTINUOUS FINGER-CUFF BLOOD PRESSURE MONITORING - 28 Aug 2023

 You’re a board-certified anesthesiologist.
 You’ve graduated from a residency program in which you learned the nuances of preoperative, intraoperative, and postoperative anesthesia practice.
-Yet at times, surgeons or patients will try to coerce you to do something counter to your professional judgment.
+Yet at times, surgeons or patients will ask you to do something counter to your medical judgment.